Attitudes about Applied Rationality

 Altered Consciousness Attitude

-Proponents of the altered consciousness attitude believe that major flaws of other theories can be completed or remedied by practicing meditation, or consuming (usually hallucinogenic) drugs in specific procedures.
+Proponents of the altered consciousness attitude believe that major flaws of other attitudes can be completed or remedied by practicing meditation, or consuming (usually hallucinogenic) drugs in specific procedures.
 They view these activities as an integral part of the path towards rationality, and are aware of the effects that such activities can have on one’s epistemics.
 They usually give it a considerable importance, and can dedicate entire weeks of meditations every year in this prospect.

 For them, staying in a “thinking” or “doing” only level, (as opposed to a “being” and “perceiving” one) while pretending to engage in rationality is the main failure mode to avoid.